probablyronit/mental-health-score/README.md

-# Mental Health Signal — Student Wellness Analytics (Mansik-Santulan-Score)
+# Mental Health Signal — Student Wellness Analytics

 This project is a machine learning-powered web application that predicts a student's **Mental Health Score** based on their digital habits, demographics, and lifestyle metrics.
 The application uses a trained Machine Learning model to evaluate inputs such as screen time, sleep hours, study patterns, and platform usage to provide a score from 0 to 10.